Source reduction

-Source reduction is activities designed to reduce the volume, mass, or toxicity of products throughout the life cycle.
-It includes the design and manufacture, use, and disposal of products with minimum toxic content, minimum volume of material, and/or a longer useful life.
+Source reduction is the activities designed to reduce the volume, mass, or toxicity of products throughout the life cycle.
+It includes the design and manufacture, use, and disposal of products with minimal toxic content, minimal material volume, and/or a longer useful life.

 The term is also used to describe measures to reduce or eliminate breeding places for disease-carrying mosquitoes.

 Synonyms

 Pollution prevention and toxics use reduction are also called source reduction because they address the use of hazardous substances at the source.